codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/build-an-image-specify-dockerfile-location.md

 ---
-title: "Build an Image - Specify Dockerfile Location"
+title: "Build an Image by specifying a Dockerfile location"
 description: "How to choose a Dockerfile to build with Codefresh pipelines"
 group: example-catalog
 sub_group: ci-examples